Snow Fungus Beauty Soup: Step-by-Step

 Step-by-step:

-3. Use a pair of scissors of knife to cut the snow fungus from its roots (the hard, more yellowy part).
+3. Clean: Use a pair of scissors to cut the snow fungus from the hard yellow base.

-7. Add your goji berries in the last 2 mins of simmering.
+6. Add your goji berries in the last 2 mins of simmering!.

 Enjoy!!